Contact the GG Archives

 The Crowd Outside St. Paul's at the Conclusion of the Titanic Memorial Service on 19 April 1912

 In the Hours of Strongest Feeling: The "Titanic" Service.
-Gathered to Show Sympathy with the Sorrow of Two Peoples: The Crowd outside St. Paul's at the Conclusion of the Memorial Service on April 19, 1912.
+Gathered to Show Sympathy with the Sorrow of Two Peoples: The Crowd outside St. Paul's after the Memorial Service on April 19, 1912.

-The special memorial service at St. Paul's on April 19 gave full proof of the truth of Archbishop Tait's words: "Always in their hours of strongest feeling men acknowledge that they need a church.”
+The unique memorial service at St. Paul's on April 19 gave proof of the truth of Archbishop Tait's words: "Always in their hours of strongest feeling, men acknowledge that they need a church."

-In the body of the cathedral, no seats had been reserved, and rich and pour sat together in the vast congregation, united in a common sorrow.
+No seats had been reserved in the body of the cathedral, and rich and poor sat together in the vast congregation, united in a common sorrow.

 The altar, stripped of all ornament but the Cross and two tall candlesticks, was draped in black and white, and a black carpet covered the steps.
 The band, one hundred strong, from Kneller Hall, were seated in front of the choir.